-A month or so ago I posted a survey of Elixir users.
-Thanks to various people that helped by retweeting it and getting it out there, we had 191 responses to the survey.
-This was more than I ever anticipated, so thanks to everyone who filled it out.
+A couple of months ago I posted a survey of Elixir users.
+Thanks to various people that helped by retweeting it and getting it out there, we had 405 responses to the survey, compared to 191 responses last year.
+A naive interpretation of this would be that the Elixir community has more than doubled in size in the past year.
+Based on my anecdotal experience, this actually seems like a low estimate of the increase.
+At any rate, thanks to everyone that filled it out.

 I've finally finished compiling the results, and wanted to share them in this post.
 Let's get started:

 How many months have you been using Elixir?